subvisual/blog/pages/posts/2014/11-november/44-easily-merging-pull-requests.md

 retina_cover:
 tags:
   - development
+intro: "I try to automate all the annoying repetitive things I can.
+And not long ago, merging Pull Request was certainly on top of my list."
 ---

 I try to automate all the annoying repetitive things I can.
 And not long ago, merging Pull Request was certainly on top of my list.